Diversity, Equity, and Inclusion Statement

 Equity: We design our policies, practices, and resources with the goal of providing people of all backgrounds a genuine opportunity to thrive.

 Inclusion: We strive to create an environment in which everyone feels valued and respected.
-Solve specifically seeks to support social entrepreneurs who use human-centered, inclusive technologies to solve world challenges.
+Solve supports social entrepreneurs who use human-centered, inclusive technologies to solve global challenges.
 We know that when solutions are designed with the most underserved populations in mind, they benefit everyone.

 In 2018, Solve started an Indigenous Communities Fellowship and now supports 36 Indigenous Communities Fellows representing 22 American Indian tribes.
 Read more about the program here.